FamilyKeeper Review 2025: Is the App Enough To Protect Your Kids?

 Screen time management

 Screen time management is one of FamilyKeeper’s stronger features.
 It allows parents to set daily or weekly limits on how much time their child can spend on specific apps.
-We were able to block apps and set limits in increments as short as 1 minute.
+We were able to block apps and set limits in increments as short as one minute.

 The app also notifies both the parent and child when screen time runs out and automatically closes the app once the limit is reached.
 While FamilyKeeper doesn’t allow children to request more screen time, parents can quickly adjust the limit for the day from within the app.